frappe/erpnext_documentation/user/manual/en/using-erpnext/filter-by.md

 ## Created By

 Just like Assigned To, you will also be able to classify the document based on the entity that has created them.
-E.g., if you want to check all the Issues raised by particular entity, you can do so here.
+E.g., if you want to check all the Issues raised by a particular entity, you can do so here.

 ![Filter By](/docs/assets/img/using-erpnext/using-filter-by-3.png)